Christopher T Smith.com

 Why is volunteer engagement a challenge?

 Certainly the COVID-19 pandemic hit many hard and led to burnout and a re-setting of priorities.
-Ironically, non-profit, volunteer-drive organizations offer an important service to those affected by the pandemic.
+Ironically, non-profit, volunteer-driven organizations offer an important service to those affected by the pandemic.
 Feeling isolated and uncertain?
 Organizations that foster community, connection, and resource sharing conceptually are more important to you now.
 But taking advantage of organizational resources and programs is quite different from helping to run and manage them.

 Perhaps part of the lower levels of engagement in volunteer work (and paid work, too) is a general issue in our limited attention and bandwidth today...stretched to its breaking point with the proliferation of content and technologies engineered to distract us.
 Email, notifications on applications like Slack, and the infinitely vast distractions available via the internet and streaming content services like Netflix provide a countervailing force on our attention and focus on work that is almost insurmountable.
 And this is work we are paid to do that gets crowded out by digital distractions.
 What hope do we have for engaging in work we are not paid to do (ie, volunteer work) in such an environment?